rackerlabs/rackspace-how-to/content/dedicated-hosting/windows-spheres-of-support-for-dedicated-and-managed-ops.md

 product_url: dedicated-hosting
 ---

-This article outlines our **Fanatical Support®** of software and server configurations for machines (virtual and physical) running a supported Microsoft Windows® operating system and represents a high level overview for offerings found in Rackspace.
-Contact Rackspace sales or your account representative for more information regarding the components of specific Windows roles and features supported in Rackspace offerings.
+This article outlines our **Fanatical Support®** of software and server configurations for machines (virtual and physical) running a supported Microsoft Windows® operating system.
+It presents a high-level overview of Rackspace offerings.
+Contact the Rackspace sales department or your account representative for more information regarding the components of specific Windows roles and features that are supported in Rackspace offerings.